uhthomas/automata/docs/hugo/README.md

 of 8,001,563,222,016 bytes, which is a difference of 136 gigabytes.

 To reformat the disk with 4k sectors, find the model number of the disk(s) and use hugo format.
-The operation will take while, ~ 12 hours for an 8TB disk.
+The operation will take a while, ~ 12 hours for an 8TB disk.

 ```sh
 ❯ sudo ./hugo f -m H7280A520SUN8.0T -n max -b 4096